A fontstack is an ordered list consisting of a primary font and optional fallback font(s).

 The number of fontstacks paired with the density of text per zoom on your map can significantly slow down your map’s load time, especially when using multilingual labels.
 This is because dense multilingual text, at any set zoom level, will increase rendering time.

-Here are some tips to minimize your map’s rendering time:
+Here are some tips to decrease your map’s rendering time:

-For multilingual maps with dense labelling, consider using fewer fontstacks.
+- For multilingual maps with dense labeling, consider using fewer fontstacks.